MicrosoftDocs/winrt-api/windows.storage.provider/storageproviderquotaui_quotausedinbytes.md

 Note that even if this value is **0**, what appears to be a non-zero value will be seen on the quota bar.
 This prevents the quota bar from appearing as a separator.
 Otherwise, the quota bar value is evaluated by dividing this value by [StorageProviderQuotaUIQuotaTotalInBytes](storageproviderquotaui_quotatotalinbytes.md).

+This property is advisory.
+Windows determines if or how it uses these values.

 ## -see-also

 [StorageProviderQuotaUI](storageproviderquotaui.md)